-Employees' Involvement and Training
+Employees' involvement and training

-The Mortgage Bank has continued to encourage active involvement of its staff in the Mortgage Bank's affairs.
+The Mortgage Bank has continued to encourage active involvement of its staffi n the Mortgage Bank's affairs.
 Regular co-ordination meetings are held at different levels (Department/Unit) with staff members to deliberate on and proffer suggestions in respect of matters which affect both the staff and the Mortgage Bank.

-In line with its belief in continuous education and human resources development, suitable training courses are provided as deemed necessary.
-Towards also sharpening and better positioning the staff to the realization of the Mortgage Bank's aims, the Mortgage Bank constantly organises formal in-house training programmes for all members of staff.
-These formal trainings re complimented by regular on-the-job training.
+In line with its beliefi n continuous education and human resources development, suitable training courses are provided as deemed necessary.
+Towards also sharpening and better positioning the staff for the realisation of the Mortgage Bank's aims, the Mortgage Bank constantly organises formal in-house staff training programmes for all members of staff.
+These formal trainings are complimented by regular on-the-job training.

-Events after Reporting Period
+Events after reporting period

-Information regarding events after reporting period ahs been disclosed in Note 35of the financial statements
+Information regarding events after reporting period has been disclosed in Note 35 of the financial statements